 Why do companies bundle products?

 Nowadays, almost every brand offers its clients a package, a combo, or a mix based on their needs and preferences.
-Customers buy these sets because they help them save money and try new products at low risks since brands usually combine top-selling products with low-selling items.
+Customers buy these sets because they help them save money and try new products at low risk since brands usually combine top-selling products with low-selling items.
 This technique can increase your company’s average order value, sales, and revenue, save money on promoting and distributing individual products, and enhance customer experience.
 Let’s discover these benefits in more detail.

 Advantages of Product Bundling